MdOsman890/Unified-mentor/README.md

 # Unified-mentor

-👋 # Hi there, Mohammed Osman
-👀 I’m interested in [Data analysis,Machline Learning].
-🌱 I’m currently learning advanced techniques in Machine learning.
+Hello Everyone

-I did 1 month of internship from unified mentor where I did 2 projects using PowerBI, Python, and Excel.
+My name is Mohammed Osman.I recently did 1 month of internship from unified mentor where I did 2 projects using PowerBI, Python, and Excel.